AdaptivMCP/AdaptivMCP/FUNCTION_REFERENCE.md

   content_url) with optional per-file message, then opens a PR.
 * **Error handling:** Returns structured errors from content loading or commit steps, including the `path` that failed.
-* **Chaining:** Ideal for documentation or simple code edits where a patch is already materialized.
+* **Chaining:** Ideal for documentation or simple code edits when you can send the full updated content without relying on diff formatting.

 ## Workspace / full-environment operations